ec500-software-engineering/project-22-food-sharing-app/README.md

 Parse Server works with the Express web application framework.
 It can be added to existing web applications, or run by itself.
 <img src="https://github.com/ec500-software-engineering/project-22-food-sharing-app/blob/master/pics/Parse.jpg">

+As shown in the picture, all the data including user info, user requests and images are stored by category in our backend database.